-Medway Council will ensure residents benefit from infrastructure investment outside the immediate area, for example by working to secure improved access to the new Lower Thames Crossing.
+Medway Council will ensure residents benefit from infrastructure investment outside the immediate area, for example by working to secure improved access to the new Lower Thames Crossing and working to mitigate environmental impacts.

 Smart city

 Medway aspires to be the leading smart city in the south-east, investing in smart technology across all disciplines and promoting and supporting take-up by our partners.
 To achieve this, we will be 'smart aware', exploring and progressing modern technological responses to infrastructure and social needs and opportunities, such as transport and health care.